cf1048596/tailscale_collab_ssh/README.md

 To install tailscale and setup a default user and password as a super user according to the env variables specified in the `.env` file. then do the same as before but change `install` to `up`.

-Due to the limitation of no simultaneous/execution of cells in a notebook (at least on the free tier anyway), `up` will merely start the `tailscaled` daemon in with userspace networking.<br>
+Due to the limitation of no simultaneous/execution of cells in a notebook (at least on the free tier anyway).<br>
+`up` will merely start the `tailscaled` daemon in with userspace networking.<br>
 You have to stop the cell yourself to then run 'start.py up' to then setup tailscale as usual.